 Two new public squares provide access routes to the Station and integrate it into the wider public realm.
 Station Square to the west establishes legible pedestrian routes to the station entrances and other modes of transport through the use of hard and soft landscaping.
 At ground level, cafes, shops and community facilitates are easily accessible.

 Station Approach to the east connects passengers to Meridian Way, Glover Drive and the central Causeway – the ‘spine’ to the masterplan which runs east to west, from the station up to the Lee Valley Park.
-The Causeway is a vital part of the masterplan’s movement network, linking secondary and tertiary routes for pedestrians, vehicles and cyclists, and will foster connections with the wider neighbourhoods.
+This central spine is a vital part of the masterplan’s movement network, linking secondary and tertiary routes for pedestrians, vehicles and cyclists, and will foster connections with the wider neighbourhoods.
 It will also be a contemporary high-street, offering a variety of retail, community and cultural amenities.

 A pedestrian footbridge connected to the station concourse provides a 24hr public access route from both public squares and improves circulation through the site and from the station ticket hall.
 The elevated bridge deck is south-facing, increasing the provision of sunlight, and will offer unobstructed views east and west across Meridian Water.
 The pedestrian bridge will be an important access route through the area and a social meeting point for the community.